Dooders/Dooders/docs/Energy.md

 Energy is a fundamental object that allows an agent to stay in the simulation.

-In the context of this project, a Dooder's capacity to extract energy from the environment determines how much it can achieve and how long it can survive.
+In the context of this project, a Dooder's capacity to extract energy from the environment determines how long it can survive.
 Essentially, a Dooder requires energy to engage in movement and other actions.

-This approach is in line with thermodynamics and how life on Earth is able to continue.
-The second law of thermodynamics dictates that systems tend to gravitate toward equilibrium without an external source of energy, leading to their eventual demise.
+This approach is in line with thermodynamics and how life on Earth started and evolved.
+The second law of thermodynamics dictates that systems tend to gravitate toward equilibrium (also called entropy[^1]) without an external source of energy, leading to their eventual demise.
 Similar to a hurricane gradually losing power until it dissipates entirely.

 In the simulation, Dooders must utilize energy to evade thermal equilibrium, which is akin to a terminal state or death.